WGGY-HD2

-WGGY-HD2 is an adult album alternative radio station in Scranton, Pennsylvania.
-The station's website states "Independent Radio" as part of its mission.
-Station IDs often include the phrase "It's different here."
+WGGY-HD2 was a radio station subchannel in Scranton, Pennsylvania.
+The subchannel previously carried a Spanish CHR format and before that, an adult album alternative format.
+The station's website stated "Independent Radio" as part of its mission.
+Station IDs often included the phrase "It's different here."
 On August 5, 2013 The Mountain moved from its original frequency at 102.3 MHz under the call letters of WDMT to the HD2 sub-channel of 98.5 WKRZ and assumed the call letters WKRZ-HD2.
-The Mountain and 98.5 KRZ are owned and operated by Audacy including radio stations WKRZ, WGGY, WILK-FM, WILK and most recently WHBS, taking The Mountain's frequency at 102.3 MHz under a new format.
+WGGY and 98.5 KRZ are owned and operated by Audacy including radio stations WKRZ, WGGY, WILK-FM, WILK and most recently WHBS, taking The Mountain's frequency at 102.3 MHz under a new format.
 On April 26, 2019 The Mountain moved to WGGY's HD2 signal.
+In 2023, WGGY-HD3’s format moved to HD2.
+Eventually, the HD2 subchannel was also shut off.

 Format

 The Mountain built its reputation on a "More Music, Less Hype" philosophy without typical on-air contests and stereotypical radio.
 The playlist includes old and new adult rock, many B-side tracks, as well as music from local artists in the Northeastern Pennsylvania region.
 The Mountain previously featured hosts referred to as "Mountain Guides," not DJs.
 Unlike typical DJs who run many promotions, the guides typically gave background on a musician or song.
 Great guides such as Lou Fontaine, Jack Meyers, Cathy Donnelly, and Jim Rising shared their passion for music with listeners until the move to the new frequency of 98.5-HD2.

 Alan K. Stout's "Music On The Menu" show aired Sundays at 8pm on The Mountain until August 2013.
 Alan showcases music from local musicians, including interviews and live in-studio performances.
 Music On The Menu is an exclusive staple of the Northeast PA radio community, and continues to air on WWRR on Sundays at 9pm.

 This formatting style is similar to those of other "Mountain" radio stations owned by Entercom, including KHTP in Seattle.